Deal Structure M&A Strategy

 Risk What Can Go Wrong How to Protect Yourself

-Unknown liabilities You inherit every obligation the company ever had - lawsuits, tax deficiencies, regulatory violations, environmental contamination Thorough due diligence + comprehensive reps & warranties + indemnification with escrow
+Unknown liabilities You inherit every obligation the company ever had - lawsuits, tax deficiencies, regulatory violations, environmental contamination Thorough due diligence + comprehensive reps and warranties + indemnification with escrow

 Change-of-control clauses Key contracts may allow termination when ownership changes - even though the entity survives Identify all change-of-control provisions in diligence; get consents or waivers pre-closing